-Full disclosure: For this post to deliver on it’s offer, you’re going to need to be an active participant, not just a reader.
+Full disclosure: For this post to deliver on it’s offer, I’ll need you to be an active participant!

 If that works for you, by the end of it, I can almost guarantee you’ll feel less guilty about things you didn’t know prior to your child’s regression and be on your way to the essential step of forgiving yourself.

 The first thing to do is make sure you have 15 uninterrupted, quiet minutes to yourself…. which actually may be the most difficult part of the entire process!

 If now isn’t the time, I encourage you to bookmark this page and come back later.

 Please know, the process I’m about to describe isn’t something I invented.
 It’s simply a method I used to end my absolutely devastating self-blame following my daughter’s regression from vaccine injury.
 Other friends have also had great success with it and I hope you will too!

 When you’re ready to begin, please get a pen and piece of paper.